deadsnakes/python3.6/Doc/library/uuid.rst

    variant and version number set according to RFC 4122, overriding bits in the given *hex*, *bytes*, *bytes_le*, *fields*, or *int*.

+   Comparison of UUID objects are made by way of comparing their :attr:`UUID.int` attributes.
+Comparison with a non-UUID object raises a :exc:`TypeError`.

+   ``str(uuid)`` returns a string in the form ``12345678-1234-5678-1234-567812345678`` where the 32 hexadecimal digits represent the UUID.

 :class:`UUID` instances have these read-only attributes: